seazth/markdown-test/README.md

 g++ -c -fPIC sharedConverter.cpp -o sharedConverter.o
 g++ -shared -Wl,-soname,libconverter.so -o libconverter.so  sharedConverter.o
 ```
-There is also unit tests for the library that you can compile with this command :
+There is also unit tests for the library that you can compile with this command from the `./tests` directory :
 ```
 g++ -o testConverter ../lib/converter.h testConverter.cpp -lcppunit
 ```